Symfony okoa base project

 project using vagrant.
 This will start up a linux machine that allows you to run

 docker-compose as best as possible for this project.
-To use that simply run
+To use docker-compose on

 - PostgreSQL: configured to allow access by any user defined (by default